 Before an auction, potential buyers receive a set of documents about each property, known as a Legal Pack.
 An up-to-date Legal Pack is considered essential for generating interest and securing a sale.

 In some circumstances, a thorough and detailed Legal Pack can even help secure a bid before the auction.
 If a would-be buyer is interested in a property then they may contact the auction house to make an offer ahead of time.
 Providing this offer is strong enough for the seller to accept, purchase and even exchange can be agreed well ahead of the auction day.

 What happens if a property doesn’t meet its reserve price?

 If a property doesn’t meet its reserve price, it will be withdrawn from the auction.
 This indicates that there wasn’t significant interest, which may be because the reserve was too high.

 However if any potential buyers have indicated an interest in the property, then there is the possibility of securing a post-auction bid.
 This is when the auctioneer invites interested parties to ask further questions, giving them another opportunity to make an offer.

 If no sale is secured then the property will be withdrawn and listed as unsold.
 What’s more, the reserve price can be revealed, leaving sellers with little room for negotiation in the future.

 If you are considering selling your house at auction, let us help you.
 Even if you’ve been unsuccessful previously, we’d be pleased to work with you to turn your auction woes around.
-Find out more about our auction services, and get in touch with any queries.
+Find out more about our auction services at our estate agents in Aylesbury, and get in touch with any queries.